Shop Madalynne 5 Favorite Bra Making Supplies + More

 Duck Billed Scissors

 I’m always using my duck billed scissors them!
 They are one of those tools that as soon as you discover, you never go back and you don’t understand how you did it before.
-Even Karen loves them!
 I’m going to be brand loyal – I love Gingher!
 Expensive?
 Yes.
 Worth it?
 Totally.
 The paddle-shaped blade serves as a shield and a guide, which makes it easy to trim and grade seam allowances neatly.
 That’s super important in lingerie when even if lined, the seam allowances are still visible.